WayScience/playbooks/github_strategy.md

    - The smaller the better; it is WAY easier to review if small

 1. **Agentic PRs:** If a pull request is created by a non-human actor (e.g., an agent or LLM model), treat it as a human-authored PR for review purposes.
 The person who initiated the agent action is considered the author (alongside the agent) and the PR still benefits from outside review by others.
+One outside approval is still required for merging.

 1. The writer adds details to the pull request in markdown format